-Global economic, political and social conditions and uncertainties in the markets that we serve may adversely impact our business.
+Global economic, political

+The effects of regulations relating to foreign trade, manufacturing, development and social conditions and uncertainties in the markets that we serve investment may adversely impact our business.

 Our performance depends on the financial health and strength of our customers, which in turn is dependent on the economic conditions of the markets in which we and our customers operate.
 Declines in the global economy, difficulties in the financial services sector and credit markets, continuing geopolitical uncertainties and other macroeconomic factors all affect the spending behavior of potential customers.
 Economic uncertainty in Europe, the United States, India, Japan, China and other countries may cause customers and potential customers to further delay or reduce technology purchases.
 For example, since the first quarter of 2022, we have experienced reduced demand from European markets, which may be partially attributable to regional energy cost increases and uncertainty.